bluz71/bluz71.github.io/_posts/2017-06-28-current-treats-future-wants-of-neovim.md

 [Neovim charter](https://neovim.io/charter) outlines the vision of the project quite succinctly.

-Having used *Neovim* for a little while now and I decided it would be worthwhile to write a post listing the treats, pains and wants, as I see them, with Neovim.
+Having used *Neovim* for a little while now I decided it would be worthwhile to write a post listing the treats, pains and wants, as I see them, with Neovim.

 Note, the features of Neovim discussed below pertain to Neovim version 0.2 as against Vim 8 circa June 2017.